Do I need to be referred?

 Can HBOT induce cancer?

-How does a OXYMED chambers compare with home based chambers
+How does a OXYMED chambers compare with soft inflatable mild chambers

-Home based chambers are referred to as Tier 1.
-Soft inflatable and mild chambers in most cases do not provide pressure over 1.3 ATA, do not deliver pure medical grade Oxygen and cannot benefit from the fluctuation protocol.
+* Soft inflatable and mild chambers in most cases do not provide pressure over 1.3 ATA and do not deliver pure medical grade Oxygen and cannot benefit from the 'fluctuation' protocol.

 Is HBOT approved by the Australian Therapeutic Goods Administration?